Commodoreprime/dot.files/README.md

 ## Notable files and what they do

 #### `bashrc`
-This implements a custom bashrc bootstrap script that loads files procedually from a `.bashrc.d` directory.
+This implements a custom bashrc bootstrap script that loads files sequentially from a `.bashrc.d` directory.

 It also implements some other things which should be obvious when looking at the file.